rvm97/portfolio-projects/README.md

 ## About Me

-Strategic BI Analyst and Strategist with international experience across hospitality, finance, CX, and operations.
+Strategic BI Analyst with broad international experience across hospitality, finance, CX, and operations.
 I specialize in transforming complex datasets into clear, actionable insights using tools like **Power BI**, **DAX**, and **SQL**.
 My work bridges business operations and analytical strategy — from cleaning and modeling raw data to delivering dashboards that drive real decisions based on what the data is revealing.